 Nelly Hewett: And so he arrived in Le Chambon as a temporary in 1934.
 He had been an urban fellow, a university fellow, a multilingual fellow, my mother too, all their life.
 So they had no alternative.
 They had to adjust.

 Why did this tiny village want André Trocmé, a pacifist troublemaker, a thorn in the side of the Protestant Church?
 Well, quiet and remote as they were, the people of Le Chambon and the wider plateau carried quite a proud history of progressivism and resistance.
-Unlike the rest of France, which was over 99 percent Catholic, almost the entire population of the plateau — around 9,000 people — were Protestant.
-[Correction: a large portion of the plateau was Protestant, about 38 percent, according to author Patrick Henry.
-Le Chambon, however, was 95 percent Protestant.]
+Unlike the rest of France, where Protestants numbered less than 1 percent, they comprised a large portion of the plateau — about 38 percent.
+In Le Chambon that number was even higher, with its population being around 95 percent Protestant.
 What’s more, most were descendants of the Huguenots, the first French people who adopted John Calvin’s new faith at the time of the Reformation.
 They were persecuted by the Catholic kings of France up to the French Revolution.
 During that time, the plateau became a refuge and center of resistance.

 Magda Trocmé: Those old Huguenots had lots of difficulties with the police and the army of the kings who were persecuting them.
 They had a horrible time.